roytang/blog/content/posts/2007/09/lorwyn-some-other-cards-of-note.md

 **

 This guy stops Force of Will.
 Oh and Wrath of God and Damnation.
 That W/G aggro deck is looking pretty good.
-Throw in some Changeling effects (to facilitate the Vanquisher and the Stalwart) and you&#8217;re good to go.
+Throw in some Changeling effects (to facilitate the Vanquisher and the Stalwart) and you&'re good to go.
 Not sure how well such a deck would fare in standard, but Block Constructed seems to be a given.

-That&#8217;s all for today!
+That&'s all for today!

  [1]: http://mtgsalvation.com/lorwyn-spoiler.html